fabiospampinato/watcher/readme.md

     - It's not very actively maintened, Watcher on the other hand strives for having 0 bugs, if you can find some we'll fix them ASAP.
   - Pros:
     - It supports handling symlinks.
-    - It has some built-in support for handling temporary files written to disk while perfoming an atomic write, although ignoring them in Watcher is pretty trivial too, you can ignore them via the `ignore` option.
+    - It has some built-in support for handling temporary files written to disk while performing an atomic write, although ignoring them in Watcher is pretty trivial too, you can ignore them via the `ignore` option.
     - It can more reliably watch network attached paths, although that will lead to performance issues when watching ~lots of files.
     - It's more battle tested, although Watcher has a more comprehensive test suite and is used in production too (for example in [Notable](https://github.com/notable/notable), which was using `chokidar` before).
 - [`node-watch`](https://github.com/yuanchuan/node-watch): in some ways this library is similar to Watcher, but much less mature.